What You Can Learn About Debate and Public Speaking from the United States Supreme Court

 In his 2002 book The Supreme Court, the late Chief Justice William Rehnquist noted that the best attorneys that argue before the Court are not necessarily the best rhetoricians that can wow the audience with eloquence.
 In fact, the worst presentation would be a canned, memorized speech no matter how eloquently delivered.
 Rather, the attorney must be ready to engage in a discussion with the Court which will involve a battery of questions being fired at him by the justices.
 The attorney might have a great opening and a great closing.
 But in between, he will not get his chance to give a scripted speech.

+If you give speeches where you are trying to persuade others, there is a good chance that people will start to ask you questions, perhaps during the speech or in a Q&A session afterwards.
+So, answering questions are also an important part of your persuasion.
 In fact, in recent times, the justice’s questions have become the structure of oral argument.
 Except for Justice Clarence Thomas who fancies himself a “listener,” the rest of the justices ask questions of counsel.
 Therefore, the best attorney before the Court has to be one that can handle tough questions and still make his point.
 So Scalia and Garner instruct counsel to embrace the questioning process.
 Attorneys won't be successful if they see the questions as an interruption to their speech.
 They will have to make their points as they answer questions.

 - "Boy, you're inquisitive!"—Never act put out by a question and never put off a question.
 Stop what you're saying in mid sentence and answer it.
 If another justice interrupts you with a question of their own, leave off answering the previous justice and answer the new one.